 If you need to connect virt-manager to a KVM host over ssh in Windows, then Windows 11 and WSL 2 made things a whole lot easier for you.
 Even if you need to connect virt-manager through an ssh tunnel and arbitrary port because your network is reachable only through a bastion host with ssh key authentication.
 Here is how.

 In Februari 2020 I wrote a Dutch blog post explaining how to manage KVM virtual machines in Windows 10 over ssh.
-Because the Windows version of virt-manager doesn’t support qemu+ssh, you need WSL 2 and an X Server (VcXsrv) in Windows, to connect to, for this.
-You can read that post here (Google translate if necessary):
+Because the Windows version of virt-manager doesn’t support qemu+ssh, you need WSL 2 and an X Server – VcXsrv – in Windows to connect to.

 Windows 11 and WSL 2 made this a whole lot easier with WSLg.
 On Microsoft Developer Blogs, Steve Pronovost wrote a pretty in-depth post outlining the WSLg Architecture.
 Basically, WSLg enables you to run Linux GUI apps on the Windows Subsystem for Linux.